greg-raven/Impeachment-Chronicles/_posts/2018-08-22-cloud-of-illegitimacy-getting-bigger.md

 - Hakeem Jeffries
 ---

-> There is clearly a cloud of illegitimacy hanging over 1600 Pennsylvania Avenue that’s growing bigger by the day.
+> There is clearly a cloud of illegitimacy hanging over 1600 Pennsylvania Avenue that's growing bigger by the day.
 >
 > <cite>Hakeem Jeffries</cite>